rickyliang/vertical-slider/README.md

         <script type="text/javascript">
             $(document).ready(function() {
-                var slideSpeed = 3000,      // meant to show the arguments that Slide takes in. slideInOutSpeed = 600,  // creating a new Slide with just the DOM object passed in will automatically default to these values. delay = 6000,
-                    slider1 = new Slide($('#myFirstSliderWow'), slideSpeed, slideInOutSpeed, delay);
+                var slideSpeed = 3000,      // meant to show the arguments that Slide takes in. slideInOutSpeed = 600,  // creating a new Slide with just the DOM object passed delay = 6000,           //     in will automatically default to these values. slider1 = new Slide($('#myFirstSliderWow'), slideSpeed, slideInOutSpeed, delay);

                 slider1.start();